Content warning, highlight the hidden text between the lines:

 Anytime now.

-Then Alicia saw the arm.
-Her heart plummeted, and she didn't know if there would be a bottom.
-Half of the grappler's right forearm arm pointed one direction while the other half pointed another, indicating what looked like a clean break between the veteran's right elbow and wrist.
-She heard Allen's voice in the background of the scene shouting something that sounded like "turn that darn thing off," but worse.
-Seconds later, the feed cut out, leaving the three wrestlers once again the focus among a sea of concerned fans.
-Alicia's blood flash-boiled as she turned and hefted the wooden hockey stick in both hands as she stormed the ring.
-The rookie didn't care how dearly it would cost her.
-Even if it meant leaving in an ambulance, the furious wrestler intended to hurt her two opponents as badly as she possibly could.
-And when Alicia got out of the hospital, Jill McKill could have her bed.
-The crowd cheered the outnumbered goon's bravery as she grit her teeth and charged down the ramp, stick clutched tight in her hands.
-Alicia slid into the ring under the bottom ropes.
+Alicia's blood flash-boiled as she hefted the wooden hockey stick in both hands and stormed the ring.
+She didn't care how dearly it would cost her.
+Even if it meant leaving in an ambulance, Alicia intended to hurt her smirking opponents as badly as she possibly could.
+And when she got out of the hospital, Jill McKill could have her bed.
+The crowd cheered the outnumbered goon as she charged down the ramp and slid into the ring under the bottom ropes.
 She was going to make them respect her.

 Ding!

-The former hockey player sprang to her knees and threw her stick up just in time to block an incoming kendo stick shot aimed between her eyes.
-In came Bridget to throw a loaded haymaker, only to stop in her tracks and double over from the butt end of a hockey stick colliding with her solar plexus.
-The former hockey player awarded herself two minutes for slashing as she drove the wooden blade into Jaime's shin, eliciting a miserable yelp from the Reinforcements' sniper and a groan of sympathy from the crowd.
-Kendo stick still tight in one hand, Jaime dropped to the canvas, protecting the wounded area with her other arm, before she tried to roll to safety.
-"Where do you think you're going?" hissed Alicia as she raised the weapon above her head and swung again, striking the fleeing Army member flush in her right shoulder before she could roll out of range, causing her once again to cry out.
+Alicia got to her knees and threw up her weapon just in time to block an incoming kendo stick shot aimed between her eyes.
+In came Bridget to throw a loaded haymaker, only to stop in her tracks and double over from the butt of a hockey stick thrust into her solar plexus.
+The former hockey player awarded herself two minutes for slashing as she drove the wooden blade into Jaime's shin, eliciting a miserable yelp from the Sharpshooter and a groan of sympathy from the crowd.
+Jaime dropped to the canvas and tried to roll to safety, kendo stick still clutched tight in her hand.

-All eyes turned to the curtain as the scourge of a thousand nightclubs flew down the ramp towards the ring.
+All eyes turned to the curtain as the scourge of a thousand nightclubs flew down the ramp toward the ring.
 Alicia could see her presumed rescuer fitting a set of hot pink brass knuckles around her right hand as she barreled toward the melee.
 The music cut off, and into the ring slid the pink and yellow dervish.
-In a flash of neon, she popped to her feet and fired a pink and white canvas high-top sneaker directly into Bridget's face that turned her body rigid and her limbs to jelly.
-Another terrible crack echoed in the air as the smaller member of the Army rushed Party Girl from behind and swatted the wrestler in designer clothes across the small of her back with the kendo stick.
-Party Girl winced in pain before shooting a mule kick behind her, doubling the smaller fighter over.
-The pugilist-socialite grabbed Jaime around the neck with both hands and dropped to the canvas in a seated position, driving the smaller woman's chin into Party Girl's shoulder with a quick Stunner.
-Jaime lost her grip on the kendo stick and flopped to the canvas clutching her head and neck before rolling out of the ring and onto the thinly padded floor for a breather.
+In a flash of neon, Party Girl popped to her feet and fired a pink and white canvas high-top sneaker into Bridget's chin that turned her body rigid and her limbs to jelly.

-Amidst the fluorescent chaos, Alicia stood up from her knees and took a moment to assess the new situation.
-A few feet away, Bridget had pushed herself back to all-fours.
-America's favorite brat backed up for a running start, leapt into the air, and brought the sole of her right sneaker down on the back of the Two-Woman Army soldier's head, using it to drive Bridget face-first to the mat with a running Curb Stomp she dubbed "Last Call."
-Party Girl glanced back over her shoulder at the bewildered rookie, then pointed excitedly at Jaime Carlyle slowly rising to her feet outside of the ring.
-The celebrity gestured for her impromptu partner to follow.
-"Come on!
-Let's have some fun!"
-Alicia stood in wide-eyed silence, unsure of what just happened.
-Party Girl put her fists to her hips cocked her head.
-"Do you want my help or not?"
+Amidst the fluorescent chaos, Alicia stood up and took a moment to assess the new situation.
+A few feet away, Bridget had pushed herself to all-fours while America's favorite brat backed up for a running start.
+Party Girl took a few quick steps, leapt into the air, and brought the sole of her right sneaker down on the back of the Two-Woman Army soldier's head, driving Bridget face-first to the mat with a running Curb Stomp, better known to fans as "Last Call."

 No comments: